sitechecker.pro logo mobile

 For example, a user enters https://www.sample.com/abc/file2.htm.
 Since the GET method is encoded and used, the URL will become a valid HTTP GET request like GET/abc/file2.htm HTTP/1.0.
 The request will be transferred to the server of the webpage and asks for file2.htm in the ABC directory.

-How To Check the Issue
+How to Check the Issue

 Based on the example above, you can check for form GET in URLs by inspecting them yourself.
 But for better results, you can use tools that will alert you if an internal URL contains GET in the HTML.

 In the ‘Indexability’ section of our Site Audit, there’s an important callout for URLs containing forms with a GET method.
-This specific finding could be a cause for concern, as using GET methods in forms can lead to URLs that are unwieldy or that can be indexed when you might not want them to be.
+This specific finding could be a cause for concern, as using GET methods in layouts can lead to URLs that are unwieldy or that can be indexed when you might not want them to be.

 Page Contains Form GET Method Issue